SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step4a-SetupCloudConnector/README.md

-# Connect SAP BTP and SAP S/4HANA Using SAP Cloud Connector
+# Connect SAP BTP and SAP S/4HANA Using Cloud Connector

 Follow these steps to set up the Cloud Connector and the SAP Connectivity service to establish secured communication between SAP BTP and SAP S/4HANA.